LassoSoft/LassoGuide/lasso_guide_source/operations/dns.rst

-three word domain name like "www.lassosoft.com" the first word represents a particular machine or a particular service, the second word represents the domain in which the machine or service resides, and the third word represents the top-level domain which has authorized use of that domain name.
+three word domain name like "www.lassosoft.com" the first word represents a particular machine or a particular service, the second word represents the domain in which the machine or service resides, and the third word represents the top-level domain which has authorized the use of that domain name.

 Top-level domains are controlled by an organization which has been designated by the IANA (Internet Assigned Name Authority). ".com" and ".net" are two common